AtOnceCo/best-chatgpt-prompts-ai/README.md

 ## 100 Best Prompts for ChatGPT

 ### AI SEO Prompts

+Here's a few ChatGPT AI prompts for SEO:

 1. "Optimize my website's meta tags and headings for better SEO performance."
 2. "Provide a detailed analysis of my website's backlink profile and suggest improvements for higher search rankings."
 3. "Create a comprehensive keyword research report with long-tail keywords for my niche."